 - While data is essential for marketing and investing, it’s more crucial to protect customers’ personal data.

 - Virtual reality, social media, and mobile apps are helping attract younger audiences.

 No industry is immune to rapidly advancing technology, and that includes real estate.
 Real estate technology – also known as property technology (proptech) — is changing the way we buy, rent, sell, and manage our properties.
 Over the next few years, technology will continue radically reshaping multifamily, residential, and commercial real estate.

-It used to be that owning and managing a property simply meant washing the windows, tending to the facade, and keeping the lobby clean.
-Not anymore— with new real estate technology, you can now do more with your property than ever before.
+In the past, owning and managing a property simply meant washing the windows, tending to the facade, and keeping the lobby clean.
+Now, property technology can help you do more with your property than ever before.
 New devices make it possible to keep your building safer, cleaner, and smarter.
-Technology is transforming nearly every industry and real estate is no exception.

 1. Artificial intelligence

 From chatbots to data analysis, artificial intelligence (AI) is everywhere these days.
 But don’t worry.
 It’s not the scary robots you see in science fiction movies.
 Instead, it’s a powerful force to make your property smarter and more connected.

 The vast amount of data collected every day through internet searches, social media, and connected devices is incredibly valuable.
 But, its sheer volume is overwhelming.
 Further, AI can quickly comb through these data to identify trends, such as forecasting future trends.
 In real estate, this means potentially predicting trends that impact housing/rental prices due to neighborhood growth, which leads to more accurately priced inventory.